BuilderIO/figma-html/README.md

 <br />

-# HTML <-> Figma - Figma to code and back!
+# HTML <-> Figma

+Figma to code and back!

-Figma plugin to convert HTML from a URL to Figma, or convert Figma designs to code via [JSX Lite](https://github.com/BuilderIO/jsx-lite)
+Converts HTML from a URL to Figma, or convert Figma designs to code via [JSX Lite](https://github.com/BuilderIO/jsx-lite)

 ## How does it work